 At about the 2 mile mark you’ll come upon Josephine Saddle, where the trail splits toward Josephine Peak to the west and Strawberry Peak to the north at a water tank that may have some interesting graffiti.
 If you’re looking for the more fun mountaineer’s route to Strawberry Peak, walk north toward the Strawberry Peak Trail but keep your eye peeled for a short use-trail on the east side of the path very close to the Saddle.
 Make a quick scramble up to the ridge and walk about 0.2 miles to what looks like the end of the trail at a rugged rock face.

 I remember the first time I got to this part of the trail and thought about going back and taking the long way around.
-If you’re not used to rock scrambling – or in a fiesty mood – this can get very intimidating very quickly.
+If you’re not used to rock scrambling – or in a feisty mood – this can get intimidating very quickly.
 But it’s really not as tough as it looks.
 A kind vandal was nice enough to mark a suggested path up the rocks which – while technically graffiti – is actually pretty helpful when you don’t know where you’re supposed to be going.

 … and the knowledge that you’ve got a tougher climb ahead of you.